vittalsiddaiah/FantasticFive/README.md

     *  Are some vineyards more successful than other in the same region?
     *  Do regions produce mostly the same type of wine?
     *  Heat map of wine quality
-2. Correlation between number of wineries in the region and the average score of the wine.
+2. Correlation between number of wineries, appellations (regions) and Wine Ratings.
 3. How does the type of wine relate to its average score or price.
 4. Correlation between vintage and price/score of the wine.
 5. Do certain wineries produce higher scoring/priced wines on average?